 NHEC has a Danger Trees program that identifies trees outside of the 30 foot right-of-way (15 feet on either side of the line) and removes them if they are deemed a threat to fall on power lines.

 Available at the right of this page is a schedule that identifies where ROW clearing is occurring or will be occurring.
 This schedule will be updated to reflect the most recent work being done.
-Also, see our guide to ROW clearing (Clearing the Way), which details the Co-op's right of way clearing policies and practices.
+Below, see our guide to ROW clearing, which details the Co-op's right of way clearing policies and practices.